Bartlebys/Bartleby/DataSynchronization.md

 On Status code 403 we could cancel automatically the action because *If the user is not authorized to do something we could reflect the ACL locally.* But we prefer currently to put the operation in Quarantine and give the user a chance to resolve a conflict with other users or arbitrate what to do.

-## Triggers & Operations Quarantines (Non automatic fault resolution)
+## Operations Quarantines (Non automatic fault resolution)

-Triggers that produces Fault that cannot currently be resolved automatically, are put in Quarantine.

 We want to reduce as much as possible the Quarantine cases!

-On "Faults on READ related to deletions" some triggers may be stuck in quarantine.
-Let's imagine we Updated a Bunch Of entities.
-Then on ReadEntitiesById one of the entity has been deleted.
-The relevant trigger would be placed in Quarantine.

 An ACL Faults Operations are placed in Quarantine.

 ### Interactive Quarantine clean up procedure

 To be implemented [Issue #22](https://github.com/Bartlebys/Bartleby/issues/22)

-When a trigger is in quarantine we should present a Synthesis to the user and Ask what to do.
+When an operation is in quarantine we should present a Synthesis to the user and Ask what to do.

-- A **synthesis** will explain the problem with the trigger (Deletion of part of A Bunch Update, ACL issue).
+A synthesis will explain the problem with the operation (Deletion of part of A Bunch Update, ACL issue).
-- The system will offer solutions candidats like : "Delete entity X locally."
+The system will offer solutions candidats like : "Delete entity X locally."
-- The user must arbitrate or defer the Arbitration
+The user must arbitrate or defer the Arbitration

 #Transitions off-line/on-line and vice versa